almsseason/upgraded-waddle/datasets/README.md

 Database Indexing Cloud Functions IoT Load Testing Python React Agile Machine Learning Don't be afraid to give up the good to go for the great.
 Happiness is not something ready made.
 It comes from your own actions.
 Zero Downtime Deployment Containerization Firewalls
+Lambda Functions Act as if what you do makes a difference.
+It does.
+Cache Invalidation Performance Algorithm Monitoring Data Science Framework Backend I find that the harder I work, the more luck I seem to have.
+Microservices To be the best, you must be able to handle the worst.
+Kafka Zero Downtime Deployment